Feedback Capacity of Gaussian Channels Revisited: Abstract

 \section{Abstract}

 In this paper, we revisit the problem of finding the average capacity of the Gaussian feedback channel.
-First, we consider the problem of finding the average capacity of the analog colored Gaussian noise channel where the noise has an arbitrary spectral density.
-We introduce a new approach to the problem where we solve the problem over a finite number of transmissions and then consider the limit of the average capacity of the case of infinite number of transmissions.
-We then consider the important special case of stationary Gaussian noise with finite memory.
+First, we consider the problem of finding the average capacity of the analog Gaussian noise channel where the noise has an arbitrary spectral density.
+We introduce a new approach to the problem where we solve the problem over a finite number of transmissions and then consider the limit of an infinite number of transmissions.
+Further, we consider the important special case of stationary Gaussian noise with finite memory.
 We show that the channel capacity at stationarity can be found by solving a semi-definite program, and hence computationally tractable.
-We also give new proofs and structural results of the non stationary solution which bridges the gap between results in the literature for the stationary and non stationary feedback channel capacity.
+We also give new proofs and results of the non stationary solution which bridges the gap between results in the literature for the stationary and non stationary feedback channel capacities.
+It's shown that a linear communication feedback strategy is optimal.
+Similar to the solution of the stationary problem, it's shown that the optimal linear strategy is to transmit a linear combination of the information symbols to be communicated and the innovations for the estimation error of the state of the noise process.